SHORT BIOGRAPHICAL NOTE

 Her latest books are for younger children are “Pierre’s Not There”, the story of a magic puppet show, and “The March of the Ants”, about the power of reading.

-Her most recent novels for older readers are all set in Sydney at different decades in history - "The Blue Cat" set in 1942, “The Red Shoe”, set during the Petrov spy crisis in 1954, and “The Golden Day”, set in a girls’ school in 1967.
+Three of her novels for older readers are set in Sydney at different decades in history - "The Blue Cat" in 1942, “The Red Shoe”, during the Petrov spy crisis in 1954, and “The Golden Day”, a girls’ school in 1967.